GNNRank: Learning Global Rankings from Pairwise Comparisons via Directed Graph Neural Networks: Experiments

 \subsection{Data sets and Protocol}

 \textbf{Real-World Data.} We consider 10 real-world data sets (78 digraphs constructed in total).
-Digraphs based on pairwise comparisons are constructed as follows in most cases: for each match, at most one edge is added, with the edge weight as the difference between scores (absolute wins), with ties treated the same as no match between the pair of players.
+Digraphs based on pairwise comparisons are constructed as follows in most cases: for each match, an edge is added if the match result is not a tie, with the edge weight the difference between scores (absolute wins, that is, the absolute difference of the scores), and ties are treated the same as no match between the pair of players.

-When raw data with individual match scores on both competitors are available, we in addition construct a \emph{``finer"} version as follows: for each match, we have a reciprocal edge with potentially different weights on the two directions.
+When raw data with individual match scores on both competitors are available, we in addition construct a \emph{``finer"} version which takes ties into account, as follows: for each match, we have a reciprocal edge with potentially different weights on the two directions.
 If there are multiple matches, weights are added.
 To distinguish zero (a tie) from no game, for our methods, we add a small value (here 0.1) to every existing edge.